docker-hy/docker-hy.github.io/data/part-1/section-2.md

 <exercise name="Exercise 1.4: Missing dependencies">

-Start a ubuntu image with the process `sh -c 'echo "Input website:"; read website; echo "Searching.."; sleep 1; curl http://$website;'`
+Start a ubuntu image with the process `sh -c 'while true; do echo "Input website:"; read website; echo "Searching.."; sleep 1; curl http://$website; done'`

 You will notice that a few things required for proper execution are missing.
 Be sure to remind yourself which flags to use so that the container actually waits for input.

 > Note also that curl is NOT installed in the container yet.
 You will have to install it from inside of the container.